dotnet/designs/accepted/2021/experimental-features/experimental-features.md

 turned on (and which ones).
 This will allow us to measure how responsible experimental features are with respect to hangs and crashes.

+And lastly this is for experimental features that we think are ready for consumption and gathering feedback.
+This is *not* for unfinished feature work.
+Experimental features have to be in a state that we'd consider acceptable for previews.
+For highly speculative work, we'd likely keep that outside of GA builds, e.g. in feature branches or experimental repos, such as `runtimelabs`.

 ### Can 3rd parties introduce their own experimental APIs?

 In this design the system has no way to prevent this and it will in fact just